Struggling with how to draw

 Key Facts

-- Placement Is Formulaic: In classic manga face proportions, the mouth line is placed in the lower third of the face, almost exactly halfway between the base of the nose and the point of the chin, which ensures a balanced facial structure.
+manga face proportions, the mouth line is placed in the lower third of the face, almost exactly halfway between the base of the nose and the point of the chin, which ensures a balanced facial structure.- Expression Is Simplified: Stylistic convention dictates that emotion is conveyed through the curvature and shape of a single primary line, demonstrating that complex feelings can be shown with minimal detail.

-- Eyes and Mouth Work Together: The perceived emotion of a manga mouth is heavily influenced by the expression in the eyes.
-Industry analysis reveals that a neutral mouth can appear happy or sad depending entirely on how the eyes are drawn.
+manga mouth is heavily influenced by the expression in the eyes.
+Industry analysis reveals that a neutral mouth can appear happy or sad depending entirely on how the eyes are drawn.- Simplification Is Intentional:

-- Simplification Is Intentional: Manga mouths are often just a simple line to draw the viewer’s focus to the eyes, which are considered the primary windows to a character’s soul in this art style.
+Manga mouths are often just a simple line to draw the viewer’s focus to the eyes, which are considered the primary windows to a character’s soul in this art style.- Line Weight Creates Depth: Professional

-- Line Weight Creates Depth: Professional manga artists use varied line weight to create dimension.
+manga artists use varied line weight to create dimension.
 The line between the lips is almost always the darkest and thickest, which helps the mouth appear three-dimensional.

 How to Draw Manga Mouths: An Easy Step-by-Step Tutorial